Nationwide Foundation

 Overview

 Established in 1959 and granted charitable status in 1961, the Nationwide Foundation is the corporate foundation of Nationwide Insurance.
-Since 2000, the foundation has distributed over $700 million to nonprofit organizations, with $39.9 million awarded in 2023.
+Since 2000, the foundation has distributed over $700 million to nonprofit organisations, with $39.9 million awarded in 2023.
 The foundation's mission is to improve the quality of life in communities where Nationwide members, associates, partners, and their families live and work.
-The foundation's strategic approach centers on a Community Impact Model that prioritizes four key areas: Food Security, Crisis Stabilization, Children's Wellbeing, and Social & Economic Empowerment.
-A landmark commitment includes $150 million pledged to Nationwide Children's Hospital since 2006, establishing the Nationwide Foundation Pediatric Innovation Fund.
-The foundation emphasizes local community impact over national initiatives, requiring applicants to demonstrate direct service delivery in one of their seven target communities.
+The foundation's strategic approach centres on a Community Impact Model that prioritises four key areas: Food Security, Crisis Stabilisation, Children's Wellbeing, and Social & Economic Empowerment.
+A landmark partnership with Nationwide Children's Hospital began in 2006 with a $50 million gift.
+In 2014, the foundation established the Nationwide Foundation Pediatric Innovation Fund, providing annual $10 million gifts through 2023.
+In 2024, the foundation announced a new $100 million commitment over 10 years to the hospital.
+The foundation emphasises local community impact over national initiatives, requiring applicants to demonstrate direct service delivery in one of their seven target communities.

 Funding Priorities